educational

 AI-powered systems invert this model.
 Instead of recording everything and hoping you’ll identify what matters, they analyze the feed in real time and highlight specific events.
 The core technology is computer vision: algorithms trained to recognize objects, people, behaviors and patterns.

 This makes a big practical difference in how you interact with the system.
-Instead of scrubbing through timelines, you’re searching.
+Instead of scrubbing through timelines, you’re prompting the system.
 Modern AI video platforms allow you to query footage the way you’d search the web: “person with backpack at front counter,” “someone reaching behind the display case,” “vehicle in the parking lot after midnight.”
 What used to take hours now takes minutes.

 Loss prevention is the obvious use, but the same technology also boosts sales intelligence.
 These same systems can track foot traffic entering your store, providing an accurate conversion rate when combined with transaction data.
 Some platforms create heat maps that show customer flow patterns.
 That’s merchandising data that previously required costly dedicated sensors.